Are you building your voice through Medium, but Medium isn’t helping?

 5. 530 ~ 1325 words work best

-Readers are opting for bite-size content, not only because they are easier to consume, but they are relatively easier to resonate with their readers.
+Readers are opting for bite-size content, not only because they are easier to consume, but because they are relatively easier to resonate with their readers.

 Also, for that same reason, those bite-size contents are repurposed on social platforms like LinkedIn as part of anyone’s branding effort.